natchaw/WiseeaterWebsite/wp-content/plugins/elementskit-lite/readme.txt

 - Build with Elementor

-== Layoutkit Template library ==
+== Layoutkit Elementor Template library ==
 ElementsKit has Layout Template library features in which over 112+ ready-made template pages like the Home page,  about us page, service page, and contact pages.
 And 500+ built-in sections are available.
-Just click the layout icon Elementor canvas and insert it into your site; it’s so easy to use without any hassle like importing JSON.
+Just click the layout icon Elementor canvas and insert it into your site; itâ€™s so easy to use without any hassle like importing JSON.
 You will get a complete native feel when you use this.

 == 500+ Readymade Section ==
-ElementsKit comes with 500+ readymade blocks.
+ElementsKit comes with 500+ readymade section blocks.
 Make any website on the fly with these blocks from the exclusive layout kit template library.
-You don’t need to create from scratch.
+You donâ€™t need to create from scratch.
 Just input the design from the Layoutkit library and modify it according to your need.
-That’s it.
+Thatâ€™s it.
 Your site is ready to launch.

 == Modular based and Lightweight ==
 ElementsKit builds optimization in mind.
-We develop our plugin Modular based, so you don’t need any add-ons.
+We develop our Modular-based plugin, so you donâ€™t need any addons.
 You can enable/disable specific elements from the ElementsKit option panel to prevent overloading your website with Extra CSS or JS code you will not use, which helps your website have a blazing-fast performance.

 == Completely Customizable ==